hashicorp/terraform-cdk/website/README.md

 ## Updating Sidebar Navigation

-You must update the sidebar navigation for the `terraform-plugin-mux` documentation any time that you add or delete a documentation page.
+You must update the sidebar navigation for the CDKTF documentation any time that you add or delete a documentation page.
 The website builds the sidebar navigation menu from the [nav-data] JSON file.
 For more details about how to update this file, refer to https://github.com/hashicorp/terraform-website#editing-navigation-sidebars.

 ## Adding Redirects